Game of Life is a short documentary following the story of two veterans in their 70s who connect through video games

 “By taking my granddad on a journey across the world, I wanted to find the fun granddad I knew him to be when I was a child," Tallulah says, "and show him that really, almost anything is possible.
 I think sometimes we all need to be a little more fearless.”

-The 24-minute film is available to watch on Red Bull TV and was produced by London-based production company Mediorite as part of its initiative "focused on excellent storytelling applied to human interest documentaries."
+The 24-minute film was produced by London-based production company Mediorite as part of its initiative "focused on excellent storytelling applied to human interest documentaries."
 Meteorite's head of creative content Leanne Rogers also helped direct the project and said: "To me, this is a story about unusual friendships across the ocean with contrasting characters which challenges our stereotypes of the elderly.
 As soon as I met Garry I knew this was a story I wanted to tell.”

 The heartwarming story shows how video games help the two veterans connect with each other and the journey that leads them to meet in real life.